Kong/docs.konghq.com/app/contributing/community-expectations.md

 ---
 title: Community expectations
-purpoae: Explore Kong's contribution community expectations - learn how to engage, collaborate, and contribute to Kong's open source projects efficiently.
+description: Explore Kong's contribution community expectations - learn how to engage, collaborate, and contribute to Kong's open source docs project efficiently.
 ---

 This section outlines our community expectations around inclusive language and accessibility.